 The 'reverse periscope’ lets you take a 360 degree peek beneath the pontoon, and check out sea life below, as it happens.
 What lives just beneath the Maritime Museum’s wharves?
 See what happens at feeding time, and try to spot Sydney's famous silvery bream and decidedly ugly leatherjackets, with their single spikey horns - and watch out for bull sharks!

 Admission to the Sea Science Pontoon is FREE.
-Open daily.
+Currently closed for repairs.

 This family exhibition for children under 12 encourages learning through interaction.
 It’s a hands on experience with opportunities to touch, explore and play.